jjt/jjt.github.io/_posts/2014-01-08-some-thoughts-on-web-development-practices.md

 I've worked for many years with SVN and switched to using Git and Mercurial (Hg) in the past few years, with a preference for Git.
 With [GitHub][] and [BitBucket][], you get a great UI on the world's best app platform (the Intertubes).
 The distributed nature of Git/Hg means easier branching and great workflows, and avoids a central point of failure.
 A previous employer used SVN, hosted from a server in his house.
 Even though we were only a couple of kilometers away from each other, it was often a high-latency connection and simple things like `svn log` would often take minutes to complete.
 Frustrating, to say the least.

 As to Git vs Hg, Github has soundly won the war for the former.
 Just look at the traffic for [Github][0] vs that of [BitBucket][1].
-Or the fact that 95% of open-source web projects seem to be on Github.
+Or that 95% of open-source web projects seem to be on Github.
 Most of the best OSS contributers in web development seem to work on Github projects.

 ***TL;DR** Use Git and Github unless there's a compelling reason not to.*